 I use the MyPurmist personal steamer which is AMAZING!!!!!

 While I am steaming, I will do Sirens to wake my voice up.
 A Siren is a stretch for your vocal folds as well as a chance for you to check in with your voice & assess how it is feeling and what other care techniques you may need to do if it isn’t 100%.
 You can siren throughout the day quietly, even silently to keep your voice limber.

 Check out this video and try them out!

 Time allocation – Zero as you are sharing it with steam time!

 Omega 3 Fish Oil/Vitamin C/Garlic & Echinacea – I like to take 1000mg of Vitamin C, Garlic, Echinacea & Omega 3 Fish Oil tabs daily.

-These three things are all preventive & help to keep my immune system & oral health in good shape.
+These three things are all preventive & help to keep my immune system and oral health in good shape.